Winding down a year of travel as Dalmatia prepares for Christmas

 Sunday 8 December

 After a beautiful blue day yesterday, it’s grey and dreich today.
-We don’t even leave the flat.
+We don’t leave the flat.
 Plenty of life admin to get on with.

 In Syria, Bashar al-Assad has just been overthrown.
 I’ll shed no tears for the schmuck, but I fear Syria will now spiral downwards into a bloodbath of sectarian bloodletting.
 Saddam Husseyin…Muhamar Gaddafi…we’ve been here before: short-lived celebration before the recriminations begin…